 - If you take regular medications and you’ll be travelling with them ask your GP for a letter to make sure you don’t end up being questioned.
 Who really wants to spend time being questioned over their sleeping tablets??

-- Take an emergency kit with you – think about what you might need as your hugging a toilet bowl.
+- Take an emergency medical kit with you – think about what you might need as your hugging a toilet bowl.
 I usually tell patients to pack at least some pain relief (like paracetamol), bandaids, hand sanitizer, gastrolyte and anti-histamines if you are an allergic person.
 But then there are all sorts of other things you might need like antibiotics in case of bad gastro or pneumonia.
 Or if you are hiking Macchu Picchu you might need tablets to help with altitude sickness.
-See, another reason to see the doc before you hop on the plane.

 - DO wear long sleeved tops and pants in a light colour at dawn and dusk (the biggest risk periods) to protect your skin